-Volume 1 of the Memoirs is written but needs editing.
-It covers things up to when I was about to start at Sydney University, at the age of seventeen.
-My son Daniel and my granddaughter Lily read it.
+Distant Early Warning will be Volume 2.
+It is about my family origins and my life up to when I was about to start at Sydney University, at the age of seventeen.
+My son Daniel and my granddaughter Lily have read it.
 Dan suggested some corrections.
 Lily liked it.
-I sent her a printout with a photo of my seventeen year old self on the cover.
-I still don’t have a title.
+Now I will go back to it for another edit.

-The Memoirs project is currently inspired by the writings of two recent authors.
-While I still haven’t managed to read the whole of Karl Ove Knausgaard’s opus My Struggle (Volume Six still isn’t published in English anyway and some of them I just haven’t been able to get through) the way he wrote and published has been an inspiration.
+While I still haven’t managed to read the whole of Karl Ove Knausgaard’s opus My Struggle in the way he wrote and published has been an inspiration.

-I really appreciated the way he didn’t feel obliged to follow the temporal sequence of his existence, but came out with things in what seemed to be almost episodically random order.
-The first published in English was A Death in the Family and he was writing it round about the same time as I was writing my own maternal mortality story.
+It was his work which showed me that I didn’t need to follow a temporal sequence but could produce the component volumes in episodically random order.
+The first to be published in English was A Death in the Family and he was writing it round about the same time as I was writing my own maternal mortality story.
 His revelations about his father, which caused a violent storm in his native Norway, were pretty gruesome.
 I had nothing of that kind to contribute.
 My mother had done some pretty awful things like most of us do, but she was nothing like the kind of horror he described his father to be.
 If anyone was a horror, it was me.
 Sixty-three at the time, I still thought I had to excel in my career.
 I still thought I was much more important than anybody else.
 This was not the frame of mind to be in when trying to help a 93 year old woman through the last year of her life.

-His other books had less to say to me, and I haven’t finished them all.
-Still, they are there on my Kindle and I dip in and out of them every once in a while.
-For all the sense of alienation and irritation Knausgard is able to stir in me, I like the way he is trying to grapple with himself and come to terms with what a shit he was most of the time.
+For all the sense of alienation and irritation Knausgard stirs in me, I like the way he is trying to grapple with himself and come to terms with what a shit he was most of the time.

-The second memoirist I must mention is the insanely popular Elena Ferrante (not.
-All the hoo-haa about who she “really” is has been quite absurd, unless you subscribe to the Author as Sacred Object school of literary activity).
-On the other hand, though, there might be something to it because everything she has written seems to me completely fake.
+The second memoirist I must mention is the insanely popular Elena Ferrante (well, that is not “who she really is”; all l the hoo-haa has been quite absurd, unless you subscribe to the Author as Sacred Object school of literary activity).
+Everything she has written seems to me completely fake.
 I really and truly cannot read it.
 I have tried, started one book, then another, tried going into the middle of the first one, then the end of the third and honestly I have to say I just don’t get it.

 One of these days I will try again.
-If Knausgaard is the masculine consciousness of the twenty-first century, Ferrante is the feminine counterpart.
+If Knausgaard is the masculine consciousness of the twenty-first century, Ferrante might be the feminine counterpart and not in a good way.
 Women seem to read books in order to identify themselves with the narrator, and in line with a lot of feminist theoretical work from the 1970s and 1980s, now largely ignored, it would seem that Ferrante works from the classic masochistic feminine position which a great many women still seem to find compelling and truthful for them.

 Knausgaard on the other hand seems to me to exemplify the masochistic hysterical masculinism which our times have produced.
 This is not the place to conduct a forensic analysis of these writings, which whom loom so large over the recent “serious” reading scene.
 But it has been the experience of tangling with them both which has sharpened up so powerfully my sense of what Memoirs can, or maybe cannot, do.
 So thanks to them both!